StreetVoice/HysteriaPlayer/README.md

 Hysteria Player
 =========

-This class provides useful basic player functionality.
+HysteriaPlayer provides useful basic player functionalities.

+It provides:

+- PlayerItem cache management.
+- Pre-buffer next PlayerItem.

 Features:

 - You don't need to write KVO again, setting up few blocks then you can handle player status.
 - Ability to play previous PlayerItem.
-- If player paused bacause buffering problems, auto-resume the playback of your PlayerItem when enough buffered.
+- If player suspended bacause of high network latency in bad network, auto-resume the playback of your PlayerItem when buffered ready.
 - Background playable enabled. (need to register your App supports background modes as "App plays audio")
 - Using getHysteriaOrder: to get the index of your PlayerItems.
-- Long buffer/load time for PlayerItems in background.
+- Extends long time buffering in background.
 - Returns playing item's current and duration timescale.
 - PlayModes: Repeat, RepeatOne, Shuffle.

-It provides:

-- PlayerItem cache management.
-- Pre-buffer next PlayerItem.

 Installation
 ---------------